tchoopojcharoen/XICRO/README.md

 ## Configuration file: setup_xicro.yaml

-In this configuration file, you can modify the following parameters to match your need.
+In this configuration file, you can modify the following parameters to match your needs.
   - ### microcontroller

     - 1\. idmcu : This sets the ID of the MCU of the generated contents.
 [0-15]